Pancreatitis - discharge

 Do not drink any alcohol.

-- You will need to take these pills with every meal and snack.
-Your provider will tell you how many.
+- You will need to take this medicine with every meal and snack.
+Your provider will tell you how much to take.

 - When you take these enzymes, you may also need to take another medicine to decrease the acid in your stomach.